Live and Let Die (film): Writing

 While filming Diamonds Are Forever, Live and Let Die was chosen as the next Ian Fleming novel to be adapted because the screenwriter Tom Mankiewicz had thought it would be daring to use black villains, as the Black Panthers and other racial movements were active at this time.

 Guy Hamilton was again chosen to direct and, since he was a jazz fan, Mankiewicz suggested he film in New Orleans.
 Hamilton did not want to use Mardi Gras since Thunderball (1965) featured Junkanoo, a similar festivity, so after more discussions with the writer and location scouting with helicopters, he decided to use two well-known features of the city, the jazz funerals and the canals.

 To develop a better feel of how Voodoo was practised, Saltzman and Broccoli escorted Hamilton, Mankiewicz, and production designer Syd Cain to scout New Orleans further and then the islands of the West Indies.
 Haiti was an important destination of the tour and not only did Fleming connect it with the religion, there were many practitioners available to witness.
-Despite viewing actual Voodoo demonstrations, due to political unrest in the country at the time it was decided not to film in Haiti.
+Despite viewing actual Voodoo demonstrations, it was decided not to film in Haiti because of political unrest in the country at that time.
 Instead, they chose to film in Jamaica.